Fix: CPU Overheating

 Related:How To Overclock Your CPUThe Best CPU Overclocking Software For 2023

-That extra power going into the processor might be why it is overheating.
+That supplementary power going into the processor might be why it is overheating.
 So, whether you are using overclocking software or overclocking through your BIOS, it’s time to get your CPU back to its stock settings.

 CMOS battery